Hyperbubble: 2015–present

 In 2015, the band released its first live album, Live in London, drawn from a performance a year earlier at The Lexington in London, England.
 The concert was part of a larger bill featuring Helen Love.
 The release primarily featured live versions of songs from their first three albums.

 On their 2017 album Western Ware, they teamed with Scott Simon of Our Daughter's Wedding to record the missing title track of their 1981 Digital Cowboy EP.
 They also collaborated with Rikki & Daz on their cover of the duo's "Rhinestone Cowboy".

 In 2018, Electronic Sound Magazine bundled with their print issue a compilation CD Man & Machine commemorating Kraftwerk that included Hyperbubble's "Bionic Girl" from their Sol!d Pop album alongside tracks by Devo, Ultravox's John Foxx, Throbbing Gristle's Chris Carter and Meat Beat Manifesto.

 Co-founder of the NY Theremin Society Dorit Chrysler included Hyperbubble's "(I'm Your) Satellite" in the Society's 2020 album marking the centenary of the theremin.
 The song appeared in both 12-track vinyl and 21-track CD versions of the compilation "THEREMIN100", along with pieces by noted thereminists Chrysler, Carolina Eyck, The Radio Science Orchestra and Lydia Kavina.
 They also collaborated with Jem and the Holograms lead voiceover artist Samantha Newark on a remix of her "Hologram" for her 2021 album Hologram 2.0.

+On February 19, 2023, a documentary movie about the group, Cowgirls and Synthesizers, was released on the festival circuit in the Fellowshipwreck Film Fest.
+The film soundtrack was released the next year.

+Socket Sounds and Kaniption Records released a remastered collection of the group’s music entitled, The Singles, on June 20, 2025.